 Are full of passionate intensity.

-This Story needs to be lived at every level — social, political, ecological, organizational, and personal.
-It is already taking root; it’s tender shoots are sprouting across the globe through various movements, dialogues, and practices.
+This story needs to be lived at every level — social, political, ecological, organizational, and personal.
+It is already taking root, it’s tender shoots are sprouting across the globe through various movements, dialogues, and practices.
 To reinvent ourselves and our systems, we have to embrace our sovereignty and agency as individuals and as collectives.
-We are in a liminal space — a space that is alive with creative potential, filled with unparalleled possibilities, and extraordinary prospects.
-To realize the hidden promises of this moment, we need to shift our consciousness from an “ego-system awareness to eco-system awareness” (Otto Scharmer).
+We are in a liminal space — a space that is alive with creative potential, filled with unparalleled possibilities, and with extraordinary prospects.
+To realize the hidden promises of this moment, we need to shift our consciousness from an “ego-system awareness to (an) eco-system awareness” (Otto Scharmer).

-Next Stage Organizations will be microcosms of the regenerative world we want to inhabit.
+Next-Stage Organizations will be microcosms of the regenerative world we want to inhabit.
 Organizations of the 21st Century are global, diverse, distributed, boundaryless, and ubiquitously connected.
-This makes their impact pervasive, profound, and potent.
-By choosing to live, learn, and lead from a different place, such organizations can become beacons for others to follow, amplify this movement of movements, and enable a collective planetary regeneration.
+This makes their influence pervasive, profound, and potent.
+By choosing to live, learn, and lead from a different place, such organizations will become beacons for others to follow, amplify this movement of movements, and enable a collective planetary healing.
 Am I being unrealistic?
 Seen through the lenses and paradigms of the past, yes!
 However, it’s time to discard the old lenses; it’s time for us to engage in collective reimagination:

 Imagination is the first step to healing our planet.